makovalab-psu/NoiseCancellingRepeatFinder/README.md

 This package finds alignments of short tandem repeats in noisy DNA sequencing data.
-Given a list of known motifs (e.g. "GGCAT", "CCAT", etc.) and DNA sequences in fasta files (e.g. PacBio or Oxfor Nanopore sequenced reads), it attempts to align segments of the DNA sequences to repeated copies of the motifs.
+Given a list of known motifs (e.g. "GGCAT", "CCAT", etc.) and DNA sequences in fasta files (e.g. PacBio or Oxford Nanopore sequenced reads), it attempts to align segments of the DNA sequences to repeated copies of the motifs.